-If you get through this entire article and still find yourself with a lingering question or concern about beginner video editing, use the comments section below this article to get in touch with us.
+If you get through this entire guide and still find yourself with a lingering question or concern about the best video editing for beginners, use the comments section below this article.
 We will do our best to answer each comment quickly and be as helpful as we can in answering your question or giving advice.

 As the digital age of multimedia and social networks become more of a norm, we are being immersed in video content more each day.
 However, many consumers have never had any experience editing video and find the idea of it to be a daunting task.

-Fortunately, there are many beginner editing applications out that practically everyone can afford.
+Fortunately, there are many beginner video editing apps out that practically everyone can afford.
 They offer easy to use interfaces and step-by-step tutorials to gain valuable knowledge related to editing video.

 Some of you may be thinking: why would I ever need to edit a video?
 We compiled a list of three of the most common reasons why you should purchase a beginner-friendly video editing software: